 -

-- Hide the table by right-clicking and selecting Hide.
+- Hide this table by right-clicking and selecting Hide.
 It will stay visible but will be invisible when you share the infographic.

 I repeated this process for AverageAge, Ratio, and Multiplayer data.